Error estimates of semi-discrete and fully discrete finite element methods for the Cahn-Hilliard-Cook equation: Strong convergence rates of the FEM full-discretization

 \section{Strong convergence rates of the FEM full-discretization}

-The main goal of this part is to analyze strong convergence rates of the fully discrete finite element method \eqref{eq:eq-solution-full}.
-Similarly to the semi-discrete case, the deterministic error estimates and the moment bounds of the fully discrete finite element solution together play a key role in our convergence analysis.
-The next theorem states the main result of this section, concerning strong convergence rates of the FEM full-discretization. \begin{theorem} Let $X(t)$ be the weak solution of \eqref{eq:abstract-SCHE} and $X_h^n$ be the solution of \eqref{eq:eq-solution-full}.
-If Assumptions \ref{assum:linear-operator-A}-\ref{assum:noise-term} are valid, there exist two positive constants $C$ and $k_0$ such that for all $k\leq k_0$, $h>0$ and $\forall p\geq 1$
+The goal of this section is to identify strong convergence rates of the fully discrete finite element method \eqref{eq:eq-solution-full}.
+Similarly to the semi-discrete case, error estimates for the deterministic error operators and the moment bounds of the fully discrete finite element solutions together play a key role in the convergence analysis.
+To begin with, we define the corresponding error operators